Some Things to Know about Tango

 - There is a Rainbow Queer Tango Scene in most major cities in which the heteronormative tango roles and images are completely ignored.

-People who do have an athletic or dance background are usually surprised at how challenging tango is.
+- People who do have an athletic or dance background are usually surprised at how challenging tango is.
 Tango uses a fascinating mix of relaxation and strength, which even professional ballerinas and contemporary dancers find challenging.
 Experienced ballroom dancers need to adjust to tango’s naturalistic aesthetic.
-MuscleMen and Crossfit types have to learn to use their muscles very subtly, which is a whole new kind of control.
+MuscleMen and Crossfit athletes learn to use their muscles very subtly, which is a whole new kind of control.

 Tango is a new way to experience yourself, and other people.
-Connection is a physical experience of being one creature with another person.
-You are forced into Flow in a way that displaces all distractions and stress.
-You work with your mind, body, and heart all at once so you feel unusually whole and fully present.
-And you experience the thrill of total mutual concentration with another person.
+Connection is a physical experience of mutual concentration with another person.
 You are not alone, you are in it together, you understand something in the same way, and you are committed to collaboration.

 It’s sort of like being inside a poem together, trying to figure it out together, and then sharing intense moments of recognition and beauty.